The Library of the Collegio Romano

 «Considering its premises, the present Library is truly great: located on the first floor of the vast building, it includes a consultation and a reading room with annexes for professors and for the librarian.
 It has also a six-story building built specifically to serve as a storage area for an estimated 500,000 books.

 Shelves, attics and stairs are in iron and meet the most modern needs.
 The assets consist of about 200,000 purchased volumes, in the consultation room there are about 40,000 volumes arranged by subjects: Philosophy, Theology, Sacred and Profane History, Law, and so on, divided by countries. […].
 There are about 70 incunabula.
 The Library does not preserve manuscripts; some can be found in the Archive.
-The Library receives numerous journals, about 400, through exchange or purchase. […] The Library is open to the public, but it is necessary to have a card issued by the Director of the Library».
+The Library receives numerous journals, about 400, through exchange or purchase. […] The Library is open to the public, but it is necessary to have a card issued by the Library Director».

 The Library is universally known as a prestigious cultural institution, particularly in theological, philosophical and historical profiles.
 From an organizational and managerial point of view, the Library directly depends on the Rector.
 It is a centralized structure that manages the entire documentary heritage pertinent to the sectors of separate disciplines taught at the University and it is strictly involved in the processes and activities that relate to teaching and scientific inquiries.